manthanank/learn-javascript/README.md

 ## Functions

+Functions are blocks of code that can be reused to perform a specific task.
 Defined with the function keyword, followed by a name, followed by parentheses ().

 ```jsx
 function name(parameter1, parameter2, parameter3) {